aYaish-dev/clothing-store/README.md

    ```bash
    php -S localhost:8000
    ```

 Then open `http://localhost:8000/index.php` in your browser.

 The main stylesheet is located at `assets/css/style.css` if you wish to tweak the look and feel.

+### Security Notes

+The application configures PHP sessions with secure parameters.
+Cookies are now set with the `Secure`, `HttpOnly`, and `SameSite=Strict` flags, and session identifiers are regenerated after a successful login.
+If you are deploying over HTTP during local development, the `Secure` flag will automatically be disabled.

 ## 🧪 Running Tests